Eggs as food: Storage

 Careful storage of edible eggs is extremely important, as an improperly handled egg may contain elevated levels of Salmonella bacteria that may cause severe food poisoning.
 In the US, eggs are washed.
 This cleans the shell, but erodes its cuticle.
 The USDA thus recommends refrigerating eggs to prevent the growth of Salmonella.

-Refrigeration also preserves the taste and texture, however, intact eggs (unwashed and unbroken) may be left unrefrigerated for several months without spoiling.
+Refrigeration also preserves the taste and texture.
 In Europe, eggs are not usually washed, and the shells are dirtier, however the cuticle is undamaged, and they do not require refrigeration.
 In the UK in particular, hens are immunized against salmonella and generally, their eggs are safe for 21 days.

 Preservation

 The simplest method to preserve an egg is to treat it with salt.
 Salt draws water out of bacteria and molds, which prevents their growth.
 The Chinese salted duck egg is made by immersing duck eggs in brine, or coating them individually with a paste of salt and mud or clay.
 The eggs stop absorbing salt after approximately a month, having reached osmotic equilibrium.
 Their yolks take on an orange-red color and solidify, but the white remains somewhat liquid.
-These often are boiled before consumption and are served with rice congee.
+These often are boiled before consumption and are served with rice congee; the yolks are also used in mooncakes and other pastries.

 Another method is to make pickled eggs, by boiling them first and immersing them in a mixture of vinegar, salt, and spices, such as ginger or allspice.
 Frequently, beetroot juice is added to impart a red color to the eggs.
 If the eggs are immersed in it for a few hours, the distinct red, white, and yellow colors may be seen when the eggs are sliced.
 If marinated for several days or more, the red color will reach the yolk.
 If the eggs are marinated in the mixture for several weeks or more, the vinegar will dissolve much of the shell's calcium carbonate and penetrate the egg, making it acidic enough to inhibit the growth of bacteria and molds.
 Pickled eggs made this way generally keep for a year or more without refrigeration.

 A century egg or hundred-year-old egg is preserved by coating an egg in a mixture of clay, wood ash, salt, lime, and rice straw for several weeks to several months, depending on the method of processing.
 After the process is completed, the yolk becomes a dark green, cream-like substance with a strong odor of sulfur and ammonia, while the white becomes a dark brown, transparent jelly with a comparatively mild, distinct flavor.
 The transforming agent in a century egg is its alkaline material, which gradually raises the pH of the egg from approximately 9 to 12 or more.
 This chemical process breaks down some of the complex, flavorless proteins and fats of the yolk into simpler, flavorful ones, which in some way may be thought of as an "inorganic" version of fermentation.